 This has been a challenging year for all.
-Never in a million years did I think I ‘d be alive, witnessing some of the things that are occurring these days!
-Many are left shocked, confused, angry and some have lost their ever-loving minds over worry, paralyzed in fear!
+Never in a million years did I think I would be alive, witnessing some of the things that are occurring these days!
+Many are left shocked, confused, and angry, and some have lost their ever-loving minds over worry, paralyzed in fear!

 He is.
 And He does.

-Someone please show me the road less traveled, trusting in God, instead of doubting Him.
-Lead me to the road less traveled, believing it is well with my soul and the best yet to come.
+Someone, please show me the road less traveled – to trust in God, instead of doubting Him.
+Lead me to the road less traveled, help me to believe it is well with my soul and the best yet to come.
 Point me to the road less traveled, where I am not encumbered with the weight of the world with its troubles upon my shoulders.

-These are my truths, what I hope to attain some day.
+These are my truths, what I hope to attain someday.
 I don’t want to follow the crowd of ‘woe is me!’
-Rather that I listen in humbled silence to the still small voice that beckons me to be still and know that He is God.
+Rather, that I will listen in humbled silence to the still small voice that beckons me to be still and know that He is God.

-Whenever I approach two roads of life, I want to be the one who looked heavenward and took the one less traveled by and that has made all the difference.
+Whenever I approach the two roads of life, I want to be the one who looked heavenward and took the one less traveled, and that it has made all the difference.